DukkhaLess/DukkhaLessClient/README.md

 5. Support for creating and visualising timelines of events.
 6. DBT Template for analysing pros/cons of a possible decision
 7. CBT ABCD template with saving
-X. More to come, this is just the initial steps.
+X. More to come, these are just the initial steps.
 User feedback and information will play a major role in where we go in the future.

 ## Privacy System